Minibike: History

+A minibike Powered by a small engine.

 The Michrina Brothers would create the first commercial minibikes by drawing inspiration from this Pit Bike, delivering 3 prototypes to Troy Ruttman to sell through his dealership.
 The Michrina brothers are credited with creating the minibike but failed to patent the design or trademark the term when founding their Lil Indian brand in 1959.
 Lil Indian would go on to manufacture tens-of-thousands of minibikes in their 40+ years.
 From the mid-1960s into the 1970s, the popularity of said machines would see over a hundred manufacturers attempt to market machines, an inexpensive venture due to the absence of patents.
 So popular and simple was the design, June 1967 Popular Mechanics magazine included an article with plans.

-As the market for minibikes developed, a variety of cottage and major industries offered models, including Arctic Cat, Rupp, Taco, Heath, Gilson, and Fox.
+As the market for minibikes developed, a variety of cottage and major industries offered models, including Arctic Cat, Rupp, Taco, Heath, Gilson, Sears, and Fox.
+Many of these manufacturers used off the shelf components in particular the engines, often Briggs & Stratton or Tecumseh, which were already standardized to fit many different types of power equipment (tillers, lawnmowers, pressure washers, etc) thus reducing their own manufacturing costs.
 Traditional motorcycle manufacturers also released models inspired by aspects of minibikes, most famously Honda with the Z50A, though this style was nicknamed a Monkey Bike due to its monkey-like riding position.
 Sales peaked in 1973, with 140,000 units between manufacturers.
 By 1976 the bubble had burst and fewer than ten manufacturers continued to make minibikes.
 Popularity declined steadily, but leveled off in the early 1990s.
 Currently, machines can still be found at various retailers for less than $800.

-The wide availability of cheap, generic components manufactured in China has given rise to the popularity of home-assembled minibikes.
-These bikes typically have simple, boxy tube frames, small wheels, and are often built with some parts repurposed from Go-Karts, dirt bikes, or gas-powered tools.
-Bikes built this way can range from underpowered machines running on lawnmower motors up to extremely powerful ones capable of speeds up to 100 miles per hour.
+The wide availability of cheap, generic components manufactured in China has given rise to a resurgence in popularity of minibikes.
+These bikes typically have simple, boxy tube frames, small wheels, and are often built with parts repurposed from Go-Karts, dirt bikes, and other lawn and garden equipment.
+Coleman, a manufacturer of outdoor recreation equipment has released a new line of minibikes under their Coleman Powersports brand, which have become very popular as they are inexpensive and a simple design.
+Most minibikes today run on modern designs of standardized small engines, such as the Honda GX and GX based clones.
+Entire cottage industries have formed that provide performance modifications for these engines to increase the stock speed and power of minibikes, parts are inexpensive and modification can be very easy.
+Its not uncommon to see vintage minibikes powered by these new engines due to better parts availability and performance gains.
 Despite not being road legal, recreational riding of these bikes, especially in large groups, has become popular in many cities in Southern California.

-Recently there has been a trend of adult sized electric minibikes.